difference to natural stone and porcelain tiles

 Tile Sizes & Formats

 When it comes to tile sizes and formats, this can vary from product to product, but generally speaking, natural stone is often in a ‘Free Length’ (FL) or ‘Random Length’ tile size.
 Free lengths have a fixed width (normally 400mm, 500mm or 600mm) and varying lengths ranging anywhere from 500mm up to a maximum of 1000mm.
 This is a very versatile flagstone format that is laid as a random brick bond for staggered joints and a natural feel.
 The Dijon tumbled limestone flooring is also available in fixed rectangular tiles, square tiles and opus patterns, as well as Free Length (FL).
-Most natural stones can be produced with bespoke pieces, e.g. bullnosed steps, pool copings and skirting.
+Most limestones can be produced with bespoke pieces, e.g. bullnosed steps, pool copings and skirting.

 Porcelain tiles can be diverse in size and format, however unlike natural stone, porcelain isn’t available in the FL format but only fixed sizing.
 The most common tile size for porcelain flooring is a large format 900x600 tile.
 This can be laid as a staggered brick bond or a straight stacked bond, depending on the desired look.
 Smaller formats such as square, metro, brick or hexagon are also on the market, particularly popular for bathroom tiles.
 Metro tiles can be laid as staggered, stacked or in the popular herringbone laying pattern.
 Another larger format option is 1200x600 tiles which create big impact and minimal grout joints.
 The Hambleton Ivory porcelain flooring is also available in an opus pattern, alongside the rectangular 600x400 and 900x600 tiles.
 Most porcelain ranges do offer steps, coping or skirting on special order, but are manufactured in set sizes only.
 Read our FAQs for more on tile sizes and formats.